fromhktosg/fromhktosg.github.io/_posts/2023-03-04-relocating-to-Singapore.md

 categories: [Relocation, San Francisco]
 image: assets/images/relocationfromsf.jpg
 ---
+I've been in Singapore for 5 years and have been an expat who moved to the country from the US.
+Here's a little about my story -

 I left Hong Kong to the States in the early 2010s for College and was lucky enough to find a job at a reputable tech firm post-graduation.
 I had an incredible time living in San Francisco - burritos in the Mission, morning walks at the Presidio, you name it.
 Yet, I knew staying in the US was not something I wanted to do long term.
 Here are the reasons why:

 + I was bored.
 Life in the Bay area was very chill, but after staying there for 5 years, I felt the desire to ‘go next’.
 I was eager to explore other countries and was young enough to afford it